IMAP-Science-Operations-Center/imap_processing/docs/source/development-guide/style-guide/git-and-github-workflow.rst

 #.
 Make changes to the branch using the nominal ``git add``/``git commit`` cycle.

-   *Note: Open the forked repository a chosen IDE to make alterations.*
+   *Note: Open the forked repository in a chosen IDE to make alterations.*

    .. code-block:: bash